pishangujeniya/instagram-helper/README.md

 ### How to use this script?

 1. Run the following command in *Chrome Browser Dev Console* by pressing *F12*
+2. Change the browser mode to phone mode (icon between the Elements Tab and Arrow)

 ```javascript